yankay/scala-tour/scala-tour.md

     + file.filter(_.contains("warn")).filter(_.contains("2013")).size)
 ```
 ### Word Count
-Word Count is a classics sample for Map Reduce.
+Word Count is a classic use case for Map Reduce.
 Map Reduce with functional programming is also a wonderful way to implement word count.
-The example show two important functions 'map' and 'reduceLeft' in List.
+The example shows two important functions 'map' and 'reduceLeft' in List.
-The map function accepts a translate expression and return the list translated.
+The map function accepts a translation expression and returns the translated list.
-The reduceLeft function accepts a combine expression and return the combined result.The first argument is the reduced value, and the second argument is the value next.
+The reduceLeft function accepts a combining expression and returns the combined result.The first argument is the reduced value, and the second argument is the value next.
 Try to change reduceLeft(_ + _) into foldLeft(0)(_ + _).foldLeft is more popular than reduceLeft for it can provide a initial value.
-Map and foldLeft can replace the for-loop expression, it make code cleaner.
+Map and ReduceLeft can replace a for-loop expression, making code cleaner.

 ```
 val file = List("warn 2013 msg", "warn 2012 msg", "error 2013 msg", "warn 2013 msg")